Turner Prize 2019 Nominees

 Portrait of Helen Cammock © Magda Stawarska-Beavan.
 Courtesy the artist.

 Portrait of Oscar Murillo, 2016.
 Photograph by Jungwon Kim © Oscar Murillo.
 Courtesy the artist and David Zwirner.

 Portrait of Tai Shani. © Tai Shani, courtesy the artist.

 One of the best known prizes for visual arts in the world, Turner Prize 2019 is coming to Turner Contemporary.

+Every other year, the prize leaves Tate Britain and is presented at a venue outside London.
 Four of the most exciting artists working right now are shortlisted to win the prize based on an outstanding exhibition that has taken place in the previous year.

 The Turner Prize is named after J.M.W.
 Turner (1775-1851) who was an innovative and controversial artist in his day, is now seen as one of the greatest British artists, and expressed a wish to establish a prize for young artists.
 Turner Contemporary is named after the artist for similar reasons; our work is inspired by Turner’s innovative and radical approach to art.